gazconroy/digital-comma/_pages/places.md

 ### Something similar in an SDK (Google Places Library)

-With a REST API, a degree of clarity comes from the standardisation of approach (whether that be Open API, a Postman collection or some other standard).
+Often, an [SDK](https://en.wikipedia.org/wiki/Software_development_kit) is not as intuitive or broadly understood as a standard like [Open API](https://en.wikipedia.org/wiki/Open_API).
 With SDKs, you rely a little more on the documentation being clear.

 {% highlight javascript %}
 // Find a food venue